fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 Like ascenders, descenders that are long can feel elegant.

 Taken together, long ascenders and descenders can become difficult to manage.
-If the typeface will be used with small line heights, the elongation means letter can collide across rows of text.
+If the typeface will be used with small line heights, the elongation means letters can collide across rows of text.

 ## Width